+Strand Impacts of Computing

+Topic Safety, Law and Ethics

+IC.SLE.2.a Discuss appropriate and ethical uses of technology to guide informed decisions.

+Expectations for Learning

+LEARNING PROGRESSION

-Strand Impacts of Computing Торіс Safety, Law and Ethics IC.SLE.2.a Discuss and ethical uses of guide informed dec technology to Expectations for Learning LEARNING PROGRESSION In grade 1, with guidance, students continued to identify and explain basic security practices that should be applied when using the internet.
-In grade 2, in concert with cybersecurity activities, students are able to recognize weak security practices, implement secure practices to protect private information to ensure security is not compromised and to explain why it is important to apply these measures.
-In grade 3, the focus will continue to focus on security, while also giving students more explanation regarding why it is important to keep information secure.
-Information security and the concept of a digital footprint will be introduced for the first time in grade 3.
-IMPORTANT CONCEPTS Guidelines and practices to stay safe on the internet should be discussed and practiced Awareness of what private information is, what you should and should not share, and what are potential consequences of sharing private information KEY SKILL/PROCEDURES Identify practices to stay safe on the internet; Provide examples of situations where these practices should be applied and describe different consequences that may result from not using safe practices Content Elaborations CLARIFICATIONS Provide students guidelines for safe navigation of the internet.
+In grade 1, with guidance, students continued to identify and explain basic security practices that should be applied when using the internet.
+In grade 2, in concert with cybersecurity activities, students can recognize weak security practices, implement secure practices to protect private information to ensure security is not compromised and explain why it is important to apply these measures.
+In grade 3, the focus will continue to focus on security, while also giving students more explanations regarding why it is important to keep information secure.
+Information security and the concept of a digital footprint will be introduced in grade 3.

+IMPORTANT CONCEPTS

+- Guidelines and practices to stay safe on the internet should be discussed and practiced.

+- Awareness of what private information is, what should and should not be shared and the potential consequences of sharing private information.

+KEY SKILL/PROCEDURES

+Identify practices to stay safe on the internet; Provide examples of situations where these practices should be applied and describe different consequences that may result from not using safe practices.

+Content Elaborations

+CLARIFICATIONS

+Provide students guidelines for safe navigation of the internet.
 Provide students opportunities to practice these guidelines by using teacher-selected internet sites.

-Provide students guidelines of what constitutes personal information and the consequences of misuse.
+Provide students guidelines on what constitutes personal information and the consequences of misuse.
 Provide them guidelines on how to create strong passwords.

-Students have the opportunity to apply security practices as part of their activities addressing cybersecurity (NI.C.2.a) CONTENT FOCUS The focus is to keep students safe when using the internet.
+Students have the opportunity to apply security practices as part of their activities addressing cybersecurity (NI.C.2.a)

+CONTENT FOCUS

+The focus is to keep students safe when using the internet.

+COMPUTER SCIENCE PRACTICES

-Strand Impacts of Computing Торіс Safety, Law Safety, Law and Ethics COMPUTER SCIENCE PRACTICES Practice 1.
+Strand Impacts of Impacts of Computing Topic Safety, Law and Ethics v and Ethics Practice 1.
 Fostering an Inclusive Computing Culture 1.
-Include the unique perspectives of others and reflect on one's own perspectives when designing and developing computational products.
-2. Address the needs of diverse end users during the design process to produce artifacts with broad accessibility and usability.
+Include the unique perspectives of others and reflect on one's perspectives when designing and developing computational products.
+2. Address the needs of diverse end-users during the design process to produce artifacts with broad accessibility and usability.
 Practice 2.
-Collaborating Around Computing 1.
-Cultivate working relationships with individuals possessing diverse perspectives, skills, and personalities.
+Collaborating Around Computing1.
+Cultivate working relationships with individuals possessing diverse perspectives, skills and personalities.
 Practice 7.
 Communicating About Computing 2.
-Describe, justify, and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.
+Describe, justify and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose. mpare and contrast Expectations for Learning behavior online cyberbullying, d inappropriate e, including and the steps to and others safe and LEARNING PROGRESSION In kindergarten through second grade, student discussions should focus on examples of what to do when someone is acting inappropriately online and what behavior should be modeled when online. out of harm's v IMPORTANT CONCEPTS Students know whom to contact if they experience inappropriate behavior while online.
+Students know what steps to take when they experience inappropriate behavior online.
+KEY SKILLS/PROCEDURES Recognize when students should report observed inappropriate online behavior to those in authority.
+Understand and discuss ways to keep yourself and others safe online.
+Content Elaborations CLARIFICATIONS Students need to make good choices when they interact with others online.
+They also need to understand that in addition to interacting with others, it is important that they use websites and other apps as they were intended.
+Some online behavior is illegal, and students could be held responsible for their actions online.
+CONTENT FOCUS